How to Repair a Water-Damaged Ceiling

 Using sandpaper, smooth down any ridges, bumps, and rough areas.
 Fill small holes with joint compound, let it dry, and then use more sandpaper to smooth it out.

 For sections where you cut out the drywall, measure the hole.
 Then cut a new piece of drywall out to fill the hole, but make sure it is 2 inches wider and longer than the hole.
-You want to start with a piece that is bigger than necessary and size it down using a utility knife.
-Once the adhesive has dried, add a layer of joint compound, and smooth it down with sandpaper.
+Use a utility knife to safely cut away the bulging drywall and begin replacing drywall on a water damaged ceiling.
+Make sure to cut only the affected area to keep costs low and avoid replacing undamaged drywall unnecessarily.
+Smooth down ridges and seams using sandpaper to prep the ceiling for primer and paint after patching water damage.

 5. Prime and Paint the Ceiling